Satan's Slaves

-Satan's Slaves (Pengabdi Setan) is a 2017 Indonesian gothic horror film written and directed by Joko Anwar.
+Satan's Slaves (Pengabdi Setan) is a 2017 Indonesian supernatural horror film written and directed by Joko Anwar.
 It is a loose remake-prequel to the 1980 film of the same name directed by Sisworo Gautama Putra based on a story by Subagio S. The plot follows a family who are haunted by the death of their mother, who dies after being bedridden for three years from a strange and debilitating illness.

-Satan's Slaves is the highest-grossing Indonesian film of 2017 with 4.2 million admissions.
-The movie was released in a total of 42 countries including Malaysia, Singapore, Japan, Germany, and the United States.
+Satan's Slaves was the highest-grossing Indonesian film of 2017 with 4.2 million admissions.
+It was released in 42 countries including Malaysia, Singapore, Japan, Germany, and the United States.
 A sequel, Satan's Slaves 2: Communion, was released in August 2022.